Space law in the United States – does it apply to you?

 The Commercial Space Transportation Regulations – Title 14 Code of Federal Regulations (CFR), Chapter III (USA) is the key document which implements the Commercial Space Launch Activities – Title 51 of the US Code, Chapter 509 (USA) legislation.

-Other relevant legislation include the following which were enacted to amend the primary legislative instrument, Commercial Space Launch Activities – Title 51 of the US Code, Chapter 509 (USA):
+Other relevant legislation include the following — enacted as amendments to the primary legislative instrument, the Commercial Space Launch Activities – Title 51 of the US Code, Chapter 509 (USA):